neuralmagic/deepsparse/docs/llms/README.md

 ## **Sparse Fine Tuning Research**

 Sparsity is a powerful model compression technique, where weights are removed from the network with limited accuracy drop.

-Recently, we have been focused on adapting our sparsity techniques to decoder-only generative models.

 Currently, we can prune a fine-tuned version of [MPT-7B](https://huggingface.co/mosaicml/mpt-7b) to ~60% sparsity with INT8 quantization (--- UPDATE: see our paper on arxiv ---) using a technique called **Sparse Fine Tuning**, where we prune the network during the fine-tuning process.

 > **Note**: We currently can induce sparsity during domain adaptation fine-tuning.
 Sparsifying a model that performs well on general tasks like [OpenLLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) is an area of active research.

 ### **Sparse Fine Tuning on Grade-School Math (GSM)**

 Open-source LLMs like MPT and Llama2 are typically fine-tuned onto downstream datasets for two reasons:
-* **Instruction Tuning**: fine-tune the model onto examples that show an LLM how to respond to user input in a helpful way
+* **Instruction Tuning**: show the LLM examples of how to respond to human input or prompts properly
-* **Domain Adaptation**: fine-tune the model onto examples that teach an LLM information it does not currently understand
+* **Domain Adaptation**: show the model examples that teach an LLM information it does not currently understand

-An example of how domain adaptation can be helpful is the [Grade-school math (GSM) dataset](https://huggingface.co/datasets/gsm8k), a linguistically diverse set of grade school math word problems.
-This dataset was created to support the task of question answering on basic mathematical problems that require multi-step reasoning.
+An example of how domain adaptation is helpful is solving the [Grade-school math (GSM) dataset](https://huggingface.co/datasets/gsm8k), a linguistically diverse set of grade school math word problems.
 GSM is a difficult task for LLMs, as evidenced by the 0% zero-shot accuracy of MPT-7B-base.
-By fine-tuning with a very small set of ~7k traning examples, however, we can boost the model's accuracy on the test set to (--- UPDATE: xxx ---), demonstrating the power of fine-tuning to improve the models's quality.
+By fine-tuning with a very small set of ~7k training examples we can boost the model's accuracy on the test set to (--- UPDATE: xxx ---), demonstrating the power of fine-tuning to improve the models's quality.

 The key insight from our paper is that we can prune the network during the fine-tuning process!
 We apply the [SparseGPT pruning algorithm](https://arxiv.org/pdf/2301.00774.pdf) after fine-tuning and retrain for one extra epoch.
-The result is a 60% sparse-quantized model with (--- UPDATE: xxx ---) accuracy drop on GSM:
+The result is a 60% sparse-quantized model with limited accuracy drop on GSM:

 <p align="center">
   <img width="50%" src="images/gsm8k-accuracy.png" />